THE LETTERS OF RALPH VAUGHAN WILLIAMS

 near Ringwood, Hants

-1. Ruth Charrington as a teenager had played the part of “Faithful” in the performance of Pilgrim’s Progress at Reigate in 1906.
+1. Ruth Charrington as a teenager had played the part of “Faithful” in the performance of Pilgrim’s Progress at Reigate in 1906, for which VW had composed the incidental music.